Flow Matching with Semidiscrete Couplings: Experiment details

 \paragraph{PetFace} Images from PetFace are resized to 64x64 resolution.
 We use the same U-Net architecture and hyperparameter choices as used for ImageNet at 64x64 resolution.
 Flow matching models are trained on two 8 x NVIDIA H100 nodes.

 \paragraph{CelebA} Images from CelebA are first rescaled to 64x64 resolution.
 From each image $\bx$, low-resolution, noisy images are constructed by first downscaling to 16x16 (4x SR) or 8x8 (8x SR) and adding Gaussian noise with standard deviation $\sigma = 0.1$ or $0.2$, i.e. $\bz = \texttt{downscale}(\bx) + \mathbf{\eta}$, $\mathbf{\eta} = \mathcal{N}(0, \sigma^2 \Id)$.
 The sampled corrupted image $\bz$ is treated as the condition paired with $\bx$, and we solve conditional optimal transport with $\beta = 25$.
 Flow matching models are then trained to generate samples of 64x64 images $\bx$ conditional on downscaled, noisy observations $\bz$.
 We parameterize the flow with a U-Net with the same hyperparameter choices as for 64x64 ImageNet, and conditions are handled by resizing the low-resolution 8x8 or 16x16 image to 64x64 and stacking together with the input to the U-Net.
-A batch size of 128 and a learning rate of 0.0002 are used for FM training for a total of \num{500000} iterations.\applefootnote{ \sffamily Apple and the Apple logo are trademarks of Apple Inc., registered in the U.S. and other countries and regions.}
+A batch size of 128 and a learning rate of 0.0002 are used for FM training for a total of \num{500000} iterations.